RishiGupta12/SerialPundit/README.md

 - Find which driver is driving a particular serial port.
 - Completely port re-entrant, allowing it to be time-sliced.
 - USB power related information reporting like selective suspend or auto suspend.
-- Direct byte buffer API for transferring large data fastly.
+- Java NIO direct byte buffer API for faster data transfer.

 LEGACY
 - Access to EIA232 standard DTR, CD, CTS, RTS and DSR signals.